robcarver17/pyargfeeder/README.md

 ```

 Notice how:

 - no command line arguments need to be given - everything has been done interactively
 - some arguments have a default, entering an empty string by pressing return defaults to them
-- some arguments have type casting.
+- some arguments have type casting (if annotations have been used in the argument signature).
 If something can't be cast, then you have to re-enter the value
 - compulsory arguments (without defaults) have to have a value, you can't just press return

 This is better, because: